Free Kitchen Hacks eBook

 • Spinach.
 Baby or regular; you’ll be chopping it up.
 For freshness and color.

 • Goat cheese.
-For the perfect amount of tang.
 You can use plain, honey, or even herbed goat cheese.

 • Walnuts.
 Or almonds, pecans, or macadamia nuts for a little crunch.
 Shelled and unsalted preferred.